gscorpss/sockpp/README.md

 # README #

-This library present a lightweight wrappers around sockets.
+This library presents a lightweight wrappers around sockets.